scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/GitHub-Actions-Integration.md

 <img src="/images/Build-based-Scan-CICD-Pipeline/github/step2.1.png"/>

-Add a new Secret named `SCANTISTTOKEN` with the value of the access token you obtained in Step 1.
+Add a new Secret named `DEVSECOPS_TOKEN` with the value of the access token you obtained in Step 1.

 <img src="/images/Build-based-Scan-CICD-Pipeline/github/step2.2.png"/>

 :::tip
-Note: If you are using a dedicated {{companyConfig.APP_NAME}} deployment, you might need to set the `SCANTIST_IMPORT_URL` environment variable similarly.
+Note: If you are using a dedicated {{companyConfig.APP_NAME}} deployment, you might need to update the `DEVSECOPS_IMPORT_URL` environment variable similarly.
 :::

 <li>Edit .yml file on your repository</li>